haldous2/node_react_login/README.md

 ## Facebook Authentications

 Originally I had added Facebook authentication using Passport.
 The trouble is with login patterns and how to handle duplicate accounts.
 There are multiple ways to handle said duplications; however, I've decided to keep this build simple.
-If you'd like to add the Facebook auth parts add the following to the users route and also a link from the loginForm component.
+If you'd like to add the Facebook auth parts do so by adding the following to the users route and also a link in the loginForm component.

 ** Routes @ /server/routes/users
 ```